muratk3n/thirdwave/en/tweets/2020/week17c.md

 ---

 Jobs, sure, are in AU..
-But that u save everything on sight.
+But then u save everything on sight.

 *2020-4-22 7:46:0*